Easy Mushroom Risotto

 Heat the olive oil in a large sauté pan over medium heat.
 Then add the garlic and the butter and wait until it’s lightly brown.

-Now add the brown mushrooms and wait until they are soft.
+Now add all the mushrooms and wait until they are soft.
 Pour the wine and wait until it boils and it evaporates the alcohol (around 5 minutes).

 Incorporate 100ml of chicken broth and when it boils add the arborio rice and the salt and stir.